athul-pramod/AMCAT-Analysis/README.md

 Gender and Specialization: Is there a significant relationship between gender and specialization?

 College Tier and Salary: Does the tier of a college significantly influence the starting salary?

+**Conclusion**

+The analysis demonstrates the strong influence of factors like specialization, college tier, and gender on career outcomes.
+Students and institutions can use these insights to better plan career strategies and educational programs.